CS171/2015-cs171-homework/hw2/README.md

 ### Instructions

 Answer the written questions in a file called [answers.md](answers.md).
 Precede each answer with the question number.
 Be concise and to the point, don't write overly long answers.
 Please use [markdown syntax](https://help.github.com/articles/markdown-basics/).
-Write your code for part one in a file called [graph.html](graph.html).
+Write your code for problems 1-3 in a file called [graph.html](graph.html).

 For your design studio code, explain your design in a file [design.md](design.md), where you also include scans or photographs of your alternate designs, and write your code in a file called [design.html](design.html) (you may add more files if needed, but this file should be the main one to run your code).
 Put supplementary material (e.g., screen-shots, sketches, etc.) in an `/design/` folder.